 - (3) three demerit points;

 - fine between min. $1,000 to max. $4,000;

 - jail time up to six months;

 - possible driver’s licence suspension for up to 2 years.

 A conviction for this offence will stay on your driving record for 3 years.
 And in combination with demerit points for failing to move for emergency vehicle it may lead to dramatic insurance rates increase.

 How to Fight Your Ticket for Failure To Move Over for Emergency Vehicle

 Step 1: If you need the best possible outcome, hire a professional traffic ticket lawyer.
-An experienced specialist will determine the most appropriate course of action to fight your charge.
+An experienced specialist will determine the most appropriate course of action to fight your fail to move over for emergency vehicle charge.

 Step 2: Here you should act on your own and spend your time searching for similar cases, preparing all necessary documents and visiting the court.
 So, first of all, submit your ticket to the court within 15 days and request a meeting with a prosecutor, where you can check the possible charge decrease.
 If you’re not satisfied with the prosecutor’s suggestion, you can go to trial.

 Step 3: Before trial (if you choose this option) you need to prepare questions to the police officer, witnessed your violation, and be ready to be questioned by the prosecutor.
 Remember, you should cross-examine a policeman in a way that draws a totally different picture of what happened and proves that you’re not guilty.
 Your defence strategy is key to getting positive results in court.